-Master of Philosophy in Aeronautical Accident Investigation Program Description:
+Master of Research in Artificial Intelligence Program Description:

-The Master of Philosophy (M.Phil.) in Aeronautical Accident Investigation degree is a unique program designed to meet the long-standing needs of disseminating research skills to those working with and dealing with crash investigation.
-The proposed M.Phil. in Aeronautical Accident Investigation is for current professionals in the field of Aviation and those with associate knowledge that is needed to be incorporated into research.
+The Master of Research (M.Res.) in Artificial Intelligence degree is a unique program designed to meet the long-standing needs of disseminating research skills to those working with and dealing with the aspects related to all facets of the subject.
+The proposed M.Res. in Artificial Intelligence degree is for current professionals in the field and those with associate knowledge that is needed to be incorporated into research.
 The University is in a unique position to give those students an avenue to pursue a deep proficiency in this area using an interdisciplinary methodology, cutting-edge courses, and dynamic faculty.
-Graduates will contribute significantly to the Astronautical Engineering field through the creation of new knowledge and ideas.
-The M.Phil. in Aeronautical Accident Investigation program is designed as a degree by research where students will quickly become able to engage in leadership, research, and publishing.
+Graduates will contribute significantly to the Artificial intelligence field through the creation of new knowledge and ideas.
+The M.Res. in Artificial Intelligence program is designed as a degree by research where students will quickly become able to engage in leadership, research, and publishing.
 It is aimed at those that may want to explore research studies before starting a Doctorate by research.
 Likewise, those that work in research and want a master's qualification but in a subject specific to their work.
-Aviation is becoming more technical and managing this requires higher skills in a larger percentage of the workforce.
-The university has a significant experience in aviation and aerospace subjects.
-Four faculty are Fellows of the Royal Aeronautical society and many faculty/adjuncts are members.

-The M.Phil. in Aeronautical Accident Investigation program is structured for experienced professionals in the Astronautical Engineering field with an appropriate degree and professional experience.
-During the program, students will conduct original research in an approved area of Astronautical engineering regardless of it being Commercial, Civil or General Aviation.
-Successful completion of the program culminates in the award of the Master of Philosophy (M.Phil.) in Aeronautical Accident Investigation degree.
-The degree is needed by local, national and international organizations.
-Astronautical Engineering is becoming ever more technical and demanding.
-Space is now included in this subject as the discipline expands this degree and is the bridge between a BS and PhD.
+The M.Res. in Artificial intelligence program is structured for experienced professionals in the Artificial Intelligence field with an appropriate degree and professional experience.
+During the program, students will conduct original research in an approved area relating to their strengths.
+Successful completion of the program culminates in the award of the Master of Research (M.Res.) in Artificial intelligence degree.

-All students will be taught a research plan concept and four modules of aspects of crash investigation knowledge before they start their research.
-The completion of the M.Phil. in Aeronautical Accident Investigation program requires the student to produce, present, and defend a Master's Thesis after receiving the required approvals from the student's Committee and the Academic Review Board, which consists of the Dean and a senior academic with external expertise as needed.
+The completion of the M.Res. in Artificial intelligence program requires the student to produce, present, and defend a Master's thesis after receiving the required approvals from the student's Committee and the M.Res.
+Academic Review Board, which consists of the Dean and a senior academic with external expertise as needed and the M.Res.
+Review Board.